thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 answers that are not protected by DNSSEC {{?DNSSEC=RFC4033}}.
 This can effectively downgrade clients.
-However, since SVCB indications for oblivious support are just hints, a client can mitigate this by always checking for oblivious gateway information.
-Use of encrypted DNS along with DNSSEC can be used as a mitigation.
+However, since SVCB indications for oblivious support are just hints, a client can mitigate this by always checking for oblivious gateway configuration {{config-fetch}}
+on the well-known gateway location {{gateway-location}}.
+Use of encrypted DNS along with DNSSEC can also be used as a mitigation.

 When discovering designated oblivious DNS servers using this mechanism, clients need to ensure that the designation is trusted in lieu of being able to directly check the contents of the gateway server's TLS certificate.
-See {{ddr}} for more discussion, as well as the Security Considerations of {{?I-D.ietf-add-svcb-dns}}.
+See {{ddr}} for more discussion, as well as the Security Considerations of {{?SVCBDNS=I-D.ietf-add-svcb-dns}}.

+For oblivious DoH servers, an attacker could use unique DoH path values to target or identify specific clients.
+Clients can mitigate such attacks in several ways.
+Some options include: only allow common DoH paths (such as the de-facto default "/dns-query{?dns}"); performing consistency checks by fetching the information about the resolver over multiple resolution paths; or coordinating with a trusted oblivious relay to validate that DoH paths are common across clients using the same gateway.

 As discussed in {{OHTTP}}, client requests using Oblivious HTTP can only be linked by recognizing the key configuration.
 In order to